Guide to U.S. Registration Requirements for Canadian Snowbirds Spending 30 Days or More in the U.S.

 Who needs to register?

-As of April 11, 2025, all aliens (including Canadians) visiting the United States for 30 days or more must register with USCIS after they enter the United States and prior to the expiration of that 30-day period.
+All aliens visiting the United States for 30 days or more (including Canadians) must register with USCIS after they enter the United States and prior to the expiration of that 30-day period.
+Registration is required for each trip of 30 days or more.

-• Canadians who were NOT issued a Form I-94 when they most recently entered the United States are required to register online with USCIS by completing and submitting Form G-325R through the registration process outlined below.
-You can find more information about registration on the USCIS website here.
+• Canadians who are NOT issued a Form I-94 for their most recent entry to the United States are required to register online with USCIS by completing and submitting Form G-325R through the online registration process (outlined below).
+It's important to note that you can not register with USCIS by submitting Form G-325R online before entering the U.S. - you must do so after you enter the U.S. You can find more information about registration on the USCIS website here.

 What is an I-94 and when is it issued?

-Form I-94 is the Department of Homeland Security (DHS) Arrival/Departure Record issued to aliens who are admitted to the U.S.
+Form I-94 is the Department of Homeland Security (DHS) Arrival/Departure Record issued to aliens who are admitted to the United States.

-Most – but not all - Canadians who enter the United States by air are automatically issued an electronic I-94 when they arrive in the country.
+• Entering by Air: Most (but not all) Canadians who enter the United States by air are automatically issued an electronic I-94 when they arrive in the U.S.

 How do I check my I-94 status?